 Semiramis also led the people to practice child sacrifice to Baal by slaying 3 month old babies on the alter of Baal then burning them.
 Since she perpetuated the lie that she herself was a goddess born of a celestial egg, she encouraged the people to dip eggs in the blood of the slain babies to honor herself as the "Queen Mother of God" and to symbolize the rebirth of Nimrod (AKA Baal) into Tammuz.

-Whether real or legend and myth, it certainly grew into a powerful religion.
-Every year, on the first Sunday after the first full moon after the spring equinox, a celebration was made.
+Whether real or legend or myth, it certainly grew into a powerful religion.
+Every year, on the first Sunday after the first full moon after the spring equinox, there was a celebration.
 It was Ishtar's Sunday and was celebrated with rabbits representing fertility and colored eggs representing rebirth.
-Since Tammuz was killed by a pig, then a pig was killed in effigy and eaten on that Sun-day.
+Since Tammuz was killed by a pig, then a pig was killed in effigy and eaten on that Sun Day (Day of the Son/Sun).

 Therefore "Ishtar", which is pronounced "Easter" was a day that commemorated the resurrection and subsequent ascension of an ancient pagan god named "Tammuz", who was believed to be the only begotten son of the moon-goddess and the sun-god Baal.